salmansherin/QExplore/README.md

 * It allows users to define directives to excess parts of the web application restricted by specific user inputs.
 * It allows users to define multiple user inputs for single input field.
 * QExplore automatically reverse engineer's a state-flow graph that can be used for testing activities such as test case generation and execution.
+* QExplore can be run on any type of dynamic web applications
+* QEplore supports multiple browsers i.e. firefox, chrome and IE.

+## Limitations
+* Currently, QExplore has no support for performing interactions such as Drag and Drop.
+* QExplore has no GUI currently and is a work in progress.
+* The minimun time limit for QExplore to explore any dynamic application to provided reasonable coverage is 10 minutes.